TheIttyBittyGalaxy/gambit/documentation/overview.md

 }
 ```

-## 5.1 Ambigutity
+## 5.1 Ambiguity

-When a notated value matches multiple possible notations, usually this ambigutity is resolved using type inference. e.g. maybe `%2` could annotate a mama cost, or it could annotate a power and thoughness.
+When a notated value matches multiple possible notations, usually this ambiguity is resolved using type inference. e.g. maybe `%2` could annotate a mama cost, or it could annotate a power and toughness.
 Usually, Gambit can tell from context.
 In cases where it can't however, this will throw an error.